 Isn’t it funny how much harder we are on ourselves, than we’d ever be to anyone or anything else?
 It reminds me about how responsible I feel after I come home from a trip.
 I feel committed to sharing everything I did, anywhere I went, even if I don’t enjoy sharing it.

 Then I always just end up posting what means the most to me, anyway.
 What I learned, who I saw.
 How it made me feel.
 But then I feel guilty for not being, or seeing more.

 I think about all of the other writers, explorers and photographers who do it better.
 I feel like I should do it better.
 But straight from the pages of Big Magic is the realization that it doesn’t matter how much I do, or how well I do it – as long as it’s because I love it.

 It’s why a weekend with Annabel, with just some good food and conversation, had the ability to restore me.
 It’s not something a week in a major city, or a couple days at the beach could have done.
 I needed quiet.
 I needed space.
 I needed to make tea in a quiet kitchen, and sit on the front porch and watch the mist roll in over the mountains.

 Some self-love, and a little bit of Liz’s magic.

 Need more Driftyland?
-Listen to this post and others via the Driftyland Podcast on Soundcloud.
+Listen to this post on Drifty Stories and others via the Driftyland Podcast on Soundcloud.